-7.0 Definitions
+8.0 Definitions

-Definitions Blind Side or Blind Spot An area to the side and slightly behind the driver's field of vision when in the cab of the vehicle.
+Definitions Deminions Blind Area or Blind Spot A blind area, or blind spot, is the area around a vehicle or piece of heavy equipment that is not visible to the operator, either by direct line-of-site or indirectly by use of internal and external mirrors.
 Critical Controls A device, system, or process implemented to eliminate or reduce the risk for a task/job, but if missing or overlooked has the potential to lead to catastrophic outcomes such as serious injury or death.
 Critical Risks A risk that if not controlled has the potential to lead to catastrophic outcomes such as serious injury or death.
 Grade (Gradient) The degree of inclination or rate of descent or ascent in a roadway.
 Heavy Mobile Equipment Large equipment used in mining and construction as defined in Section 1.0 of this document.
 Intersection A place where two or more roadways meet, especially when one is a major road.
 Light Vehicle Smaller single or multi-passenger vehicles and equipment typically less than one-ton.
 This can include cars, pick-up trucks, vans, buses, UTVs and ATVs, and small equipment such as forklifts or bobcats.
-RAMP Tech Remote Access Monitoring Process Technician Right-of-Way The right to proceed with precedence over others in a particular situation.
+Positive Radio Contact As used in this document, defines the radio communication between two persons identifying themselves and responding one to the other to establish an understanding of the action each is about to take with relation to approaching or passing heavy mobile equipment.
+RAMP Tech Remote Access Monitoring Process Technician Right-of-Way The right to proceed with precedence over other vehicles in a particular situation.
 For this document at an intersection or along a road.
-Tie-downs (Q-point) The place where equipment is parked or staged such as a ready line.
+Tie-downs (Q-point) The place where heavy mobile equipment is parked or staged such as a ready line.

 Turnouts (Orejas) An area provided along a mining road that allows the driver to turn in and square up with road to allow better sight of other vehicles before turning.

 See Appendix for example.

-8.0 References
+9.0 References

 Throughout this Policy other policies and procedures are referenced.

-Reference Documents FCX - Lockout Tagout Tryout Policy FCX - Records and Retention Policy FCX - Bus Policy FCX - Global Significant Risk Variance Process
+Reference FCX - Lockout Tagout Tryout Policy Documents FCX - Records and Retention Policy

+FCX - Bus Policy

+FCX - Variance Process

-9.0 Records
+10.0 Records

-The following records must be retained according to the FCX Records Retention Policy Employee training records Annual program review Equipment inspection records Exemption documents -- --
+The following records must be retained according to the FCX Records Retention Policy

+- Employee Training Records

+- Annual program review

+- Equipment inspection records

+- Variance Documents

+- Management of Change forms

+- Others as described in FCX Records Retention Policy

-10.0 Revision History
+11.0 Revision History